EMarc2023/zero-shot-rag-llm/README.md

 ## Project Overview
 - The application is Dockerised and deployed via FastAPI, ensuring scalability and modularity.
 It is production-ready for smaller to medium-scale deployments and can be further optimised for high-traffic, enterprise-level environments with more robust deployment options such as NGINX as a reverse proxy or using production-grade ASGI servers like Gunicorn.
-- This application is a CPU-optimised Retrieval Augmented Generation (RAG) system using a subset (Gift Cards) of the Amazon Review 2023 dataset.
+- This application is a CPU-optimised Retrieval Augmented Generation (RAG) system using a subset of the Amazon Review 2023 dataset, i.e. the Gift Cards dataset.
 The system leverages cutting-edge NLP techniques for efficient knowledge retrieval and document summarisation, achieving robust performance with minimal task-specific training data.

 ## Key Technologies